Dayna Lisaius currently serves as the Town Treasurer. In 2020 the elected treasurer post was voted for a three year term.

 The Town of Warren is now accepting credit/debit card payments for taxes, sewer, zoning permit fees, and other fees through PowerPay online.
-There is a 3%, or $2.00 minimum convenience fee added to each charge.
+There is a 2.5%, $10.00 minimum charge, convenience fee added to each charge.
 We presently accept Visa, MasterCard and Discover.

 Frequently asked Questions:

 Direct Debit – The Town of Warren is now processing direct debit payments for Taxes.
 If you want to enroll, please complete the ACH form above.

 Escrow Accounts – The Town of Warren sends the tax bill to the property owner only.
 We do not send to escrow companies.
 Many escrow companies download the information from our system.
 It is also the responsibility of the property owner to send.

 Refunds of pre-bates – The Town of Warren will not refund any of the pre-bate monies received from the State of Vermont, unless the amount of your pre-bate exceeds the amount due on your tax bill.

 Pre-bates, Rebate, Homestead Declaration- Questions regarding any of these subjects should be directed to the State of Vermont.
 Property Tax Assistance, 1-888-828-2865 or 802-828-2865.
 The State website is http://tax/vermont.gov/